LeonardoTononi/My-WebSite/content/blog/2/index.md

 What is key is that you need to have a kind of organization of what matters for you, and try to stick to it or at least, try to follow a kind of plan.

-Sometimes it could become too hard to follow, but this is also normal, don’t worry and don’t be stressed about it.
+Sometimes it could become too hard to follow, but this is also normal, <mark>don’t worry and don’t be stressed about it.</mark>

 I'm new to this kind of blog post stuff, and I'm not an english native speaker, therefore I'm trying to keep everything simple.